-Beach essentials: an adorable bikini or one piece, water (to stay hydrated), beach towel, sunnies and OF COURSE a classic sarong!
+Beach essentials: an adorable bikini or one-piece, water (to stay hydrated), beach towel, sunnies and OF COURSE a classic sarong!

 There’s no denying that sarongs are one of the most iconic staple pieces when it comes to organising for a day at the beach or packing for a relaxing getaway to Hawaii!
 They are one of the oldest and most simplistic garments in the world that can take your gorgeous summer suit to the next level!

 Sarongs are the definition of versatility!
 There are really no rules when it comes to a sarong and definitely no shortage of ways in which you can style your own.
 You can fold it, twist it and wrap it in endless rearrangements making it unrecognisable from the previous!
-So, have we peaked your interest yet?
+So, have we piqued your interest yet?
 Keep reading for our personal favourite tips and tricks for tying and styling a sarong!

 Style 1: The iconic sarong skirt